tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 date: 2025-01-18T05:46:46.188Z
 modifieddate: 2025-01-23T14:26:19.850Z
 categories:
-    - Sentinel
+  - Azure
   - Monitoring
   - Security
+  - Sentinel
-    - Azure
+  - Tech
 description: 4 clowns, 2 of which are brothers, looking to stich you up with rubbish messages, complexity, just to be tools.
 published: false
 preview: ""